cl-sol/web-sprint-challenge-adding-data-persistence/README.md

 A `project` is what needs to be done.
 We want to store the following data about a `project`:

--   [ ] a unique ID.
+-   [ x] a unique ID.
--   [ ] a name.
+-   [ x] a name.
 This column is required.
--   [ ] a description.
+-   [ x] a description.
--   [ ] a boolean that indicates if the project has been completed.
+-   [ x] a boolean that indicates if the project has been completed.
 This column is required, the default value should be `false`.

 A `resource` is anything needed to complete a project, some examples are: a person, a tool, a meeting room or a software license.
 We want to store the following data about a `resource`:

--   [ ] a unique ID.
+-   [ x] a unique ID.
--   [ ] a name.
+-   [ x] a name.
 This column is required.
--   [ ] a description.
+-   [ x] a description.

 The database should not allow resources with duplicate names.

 A `task` is one of the steps needed to complete the project.
 We want to store the following data about an `task`.

--   [ ] a unique ID.
+-   [ x] a unique ID.
--   [ ] a description of what needs to be done.
+-   [ x] a description of what needs to be done.
 This column is required.
--   [ ] a notes column to add additional information.
+-   [ x] a notes column to add additional information.
--   [ ] a boolean that indicates if the task has been completed.
+-   [ x] a boolean that indicates if the task has been completed.
 This column cannot be NULL, the default value should be `false`.

 ### Commits